Tips for Touring Assisted Living Communities

 Be sure to consider the benefits of a multi-level facility, or a CCRC, which allows for additional services as your loved ones' health declines.
 This prevents the turmoil of having to move them again as more help is needed.
 Many seniors start out with their own private apartment and then progress through stages of assisted living and eventually to skilled nursing and dementia care if needed, all within the same facility.
 They may be able to bathe, dress, and take their own medications properly now, but as they need more help, it's a blessing to know that services can be added.
 Many times the friends they have made along the way progress along with them, providing the comfort of familiar faces.

-References a must
+References are a Must

 The best way to check out a location is to talk to numerous families who already have a loved one living there.
 Drop in on weekends when many families visit and ask if they are happy with the accommodations, food, service, activities, cleanliness, reliability, personnel, etc. If they had it to do again, would they move their loved one there?
 What have they learned from the experience?
 What do they wish they had known when they were beginning the process?
 Also, ask the administrators if there are any liens or lawsuits filed against the facility.
 Ask to review their licensing and certification reports.
 If they will not put in writing that there are no legal problems--keep looking!
 Also, be sure to check with your local Area Agency on Aging and the long-term care ombudsman who monitors the area.